miguoliang/old_blog/code/_posts/2019-12-16-how-to-build-a-mailchimp-embed-form-in-amp-pages.md

 ### 11. Verify the form on your AMP Pages

 *People can create a static website easily by Jekyll.
 You learn Jekyll in 5 minutes by reading [A Beginner's Guide on Jekyll](/jekyll-beginner-guide.html).
-People also can create a AMP page by their familiar ways.*
+People also can create an AMP page in their familiar ways.*

 Run your website by command `jekyll serve` and open `http://localhost:4000` on your browser.

-*In my blog website what you are visiting is a live demo, you can try to subscribe your email at the bottom of pages.*
+*In my blog website, what you are visiting is a live demo, you can try to subscribe to your email at the bottom of the pages.*

 ### 12. Verify subscriptions on your Mailchimp console